silas-x/soteria-action/README.md

 The action takes the following inputs, but note that they are not required.
 If this is new to you, just run the action without passing any arguments!
 ```
-solanaVersion (default: 1.9.4)        - Check Solana releases if needed
+solana-version (default: 1.9.4)        - Check Solana releases if needed
-runMode       (default: -analyseAll)  - Runs the tool against all contracts
+run-mode       (default: -analyseAll)  - Runs the tool against all contracts
-cargoCom      (default: .)            - Shortcut Cargo build command
+cargo-com      (default: .)            - Shortcut Cargo build command
-neverFail     (default: false)        - Set to true if you don't want to fail a job
+never-fail     (default: false)        - Set to true if you don't want to fail a job
+program-path   (default: .)            - Add path to a program if cargo.toml isn't in the repo root
 ```

 ## Running the Action in GitHub CI :infinity: